 As you can see from the distribution, acquiring cards via booster packs gets you 10 commons and 3 uncommons for every rare you get.
 The commons and uncommons are usually worth pennies each, though occasionally worth over a dollar for an especially desirable card.
 Rare or mythic rare cards can be worth anywhere from a dime to over $100.
 The possibility of getting a powerful, rare card worth $20 or $30 in a pack can lead to a gambling mentality similar to that of a slot machine.
 “If I open just one more pack, maybe this will be the one . . .”

 Let’s say you’re not a gambler but you take the game seriously.
 You want to collect at least 1 copy of every card in a particular set.
 How many booster packs would you need to open?
-There’s a great answer for this for the specific case of a recent set, Khans of Tarkir.
+There’s a great answer for this for the specific case of the Khans of Tarkir set.
 On average, you’d need to open 400 booster packs at a total cost of $1,600 before you’d have at least a single copy of every card in the set.
-You could drop that to $1,100 by purchasing 36-pack booster boxes (bringing cost down to approximately $2.75 per booster pack).
+In 2015, you could drop that to $1,100 by purchasing 36-pack booster boxes (bringing cost down to approximately $2.75 per booster pack).
 You wouldn’t even be guaranteed a copy of every card, though, and you’d have a massive amount of duplication of common and uncommon cards.

 Few individuals buy 400 booster packs for a given set.
 It would result in owning approximately 40 copies of each common card and 15 copies of each uncommon card from the set.
 Far more typical would be to acquire booster packs by going to drafts or perhaps buying one or two fat packs which includes 9 booster packs each and some minor game accessories.
 Missing cards would then be obtained by either trading with other players, or by purchasing cards one at a time on an as needed basis (buying “singles”).